Lockaway Storage v. County of Alameda

 The House Judiciary Committee approved the Private Property Rights Protection Act on June 12, 2013.
 The legislation prohibits state and local governments that receive federal economic development funds from using eminent domain for private development.
 The bill is meant to protect private property from government seizure following the U.S. Supreme Court’s decision in Kelo v.
 City of New London, a widely criticized decision that approved taking property from one private citizen and giving it to another for the purpose of “economic development”.
 House Committee Chairman Bob Goodlatte (R-Va.) noted the importance of private property ownership, citing it as “one of the most fundamental principles embedded in the U.S. Constitution.”
 He added that the bill “will help to limit the negative impact” of Kelo.
 The bill will next go to the Senate for approval.
 If the bill passes in the Senate and is approved by President Obama, it will be one step closer to reducing abusive takings by the government that transfer property rights to private interests.

-The Law Offices of James G. Schwartz has extensive experience representing all parties, including developers and builders, in commercial and residential real estate development transactions and disputes.
+Cirrus Law PC has extensive experience representing all parties, including developers and builders, in commercial and residential real estate development transactions and disputes.
 Our Pleasanton law firm offers planning, counsel and legal representation to clients in Alameda County and Contra Costa County, and throughout the Bay Area and Northern California.
 If you have any questions about the Private Property Rights Protection Act or the recent court decision in Lockaway, consult with one of our Northern California real estate attorneys today using our online contact form or by calling us at 925-463-1073.